DomiKamu/OhmerPrems/README.md

 ## **WHAT IS OHMERPREMS?**

 *OhmerPrems* is a commercial plugin, based on shareware concept, designed for VCV Rack 2.
-The plugin embeds both **Premium** modules (**full version** modules for customers who have a valid license V2 keyfile, or as "Free/Trial" with limited features, otherwise), and also some free modules for everyone (license V2 keyfile is not required to run them as full version).
+The plugin embeds both **Premium** modules (**full version** modules for customers who have a valid license V2 keyfile, or as "Trial" with limited features, otherwise), and also some free modules for everyone (license V2 keyfile is not required to run them as full version for these modules).
 Source code is not published (closed proprietary source code).

 :warning: Please check both **Free version** and **Full version** topics, by following [this link](#freevsfull) (near bottom of this page).